-Dr. Ryan Newton in 2021
+Dr. Ryan Newton

 Meet Ryan.
 Dr. Ryan Newton at the UW-Milwaukee School of Freshwater Sciences has the exciting privilege of exploring life at the microbial frontier.
 His lab is discovering new communities of microorganisms that live in our sewer pipes and our Great Lakes aided by technologies that weren’t even invented yet when Ryan was in grade school.